truenicoco/slidge/docs/source/admin/xmpp_server.rst

 Slidge uses different containers/processes for each gateway.
 Therefore administrators should setup these steps for each individual gateway.
 This is because each gateway makes use of an individual JID (such as telegram.example.com, whatsapp.example.com, etc).
-Only exceptions are the 'mod_http_upload', 'mod_privilege' and 'mod_roster', these modules stay the same for each gateway you add.
+Only exceptions are the 'mod_http_upload', 'mod_privilege', 'mod_roster' and 'access_rules', these
+stay the same for each gateway you add.
 So, there is no need to repeat these steps for new gateways.
+For the 'slidge_acl' add each new Gateway as a new 'server:' entry.

 Add the slidge component